François-André Danican Philidor: Final years

-Philidor was stuck in England when the French Revolution occurred.
-Because of many of his social connections mentioned above, the Revolutionary Government put him on the banned list.
+Philidor was stranded in England when the French Revolution occurred.
+Because of his royal associations mentioned above, the revolutionary government put his name on the banned list.
 He died on 31 August 1795 in London, and was buried in St James, Piccadilly.
 A few days later, his relatives succeeded in getting his name removed from the list.

 Chess topics named after him

 Philidor's name is used for three well-known chess topics: